matteo65/VisualRT/README.md

 ![Alt Text](https://raw.githubusercontent.com/matteo65/VisualRT/main/Resource/screenshot1.png)<br>

 ## Statistical tests
+VisualRT conducts a total of 14 tests, which are divided into two main categories: frequency-based tests that ignore byte positions and tests that depend on the distribution of bytes.

+###A) First Group: Byte Frequency Tests
+This group focuses on analyzing the frequency of byte occurrences within the data, without considering the order in which the bytes appear.
+These tests are designed to assess various statistical properties of the byte frequency.
+The tests in this group are:

+1.	**Minimum Frequency**: This test measures the smallest frequency of any byte in the data, indicating which byte has the least occurrences.
+2.	**Maximum Frequency**: This test calculates the highest frequency of any byte in the data, identifying the byte that appears the most frequently.
+3.	**Average Frequency μ**: This is the mean frequency of all bytes, providing a general sense of how evenly bytes are distributed in the dataset.
+4.	**Variance σ<sup>2</sup>**: This test calculates the variance of the byte frequencies, measuring the spread or dispersion of frequencies from their mean.
+5.	**Standard Deviation σ**: The standard deviation is a common statistical measure that shows how much the byte frequencies deviate from the average frequency.
+It is the square root of the variance.
+6.	**Coefficient of Variation <sup>σ</sup>/<sub>μ</sub>**: This is the ratio of the standard deviation to the mean frequency, providing a normalized measure of the dispersion relative to the average frequency.
+7.	**Chi-Square 𝛘<sup>2</sup>**: This statistical test compares the observed byte frequencies to an expected uniform distribution, assessing whether the data deviates from randomness.
+8.	**Mean Byte Value (Sum)**: This test computes the sum of all byte values in the dataset, providing a raw measure of the average byte value.
+9.	**Entropy**: Entropy measures the randomness or uncertainty in the byte distribution.
+Higher entropy indicates a more random or uniform distribution of byte values.
+10.	**Estimated Compressed Size**: This test estimates how compressible the data is, based on the byte frequency distribution, providing an indication of how much the data could potentially be reduced in size.

 ### Min, Max and Average μ of Byte Frequency
 VisualRT calculates the minimum and maximum frequency of bytes within the file.
 This test measures how often the least frequent and most frequent byte values (ranging from 0 to 255) occur in the file.
 A high maximum frequency might indicate that certain byte values are overrepresented, while a low minimum frequency could suggest that some byte values are nearly absent.